gal9/forecasting/README.md

 # Batch Learning Forecasting Component

-Enables using external predictive models from  [Scikit Learn](http://scikit-learn.org/stable/index.html) library (for example [Random Forest Regressor](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)) implementation .
-Fitting, saving, loading and live predict is enabled.
+The component enables using external predictive models from  [Scikit Learn](http://scikit-learn.org/stable/index.html) library (for example [Random Forest Regressor](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)) implementation in a streaming scenario.
+Fitting, saving, loading and live prediction are enabled.
 Live predictions work via Kafka streams (reading feature vectors from Kafka and writing predictions to Kafka).

-Predictive model is designed in an decentralized fashion, meaning that several instances (submodels) will be created and used for each specifc sensor and horizon (`#submodels = #sensors * #horiozons`).
-Decentralized architecture enables paralelization.
+The predictive model is designed in an decentralized fashion, meaning that several instances (submodels) will be created and used for each specific sensor and horizon (`#submodels = #sensors * #horiozons`).
+Decentralized architecture enables parallelization.

 The code is available in the `src/` directory.